aprilbala/ics212/README.md

 # ics212

-This repository holds all assignments from my ICS 212 (Program Structure) taken at LCC (online) in Spring 2018.
+This repository holds all assignments from my ICS 212 (Program Structure) taken at Leeward Community College (online) in Spring 2018.